isabella232/journeys.en/help/using/building-journeys/wait.md

 1. In the **Amount of time** field, define the number of hours to consider to optimize email sending.
 1. In the **Optimization type** field, choose if the optimization should increase clicks or opens.
 1. In the **Default time** field, define the default time to wait if the predictive send time score is not available.

+    >[!NOTE]
+    >
+    >Note that the send time score can be unavailable because there is not enough data to perform the calculation.
+In this case, you will be informed, at publication time, that the default time will apply.